-It is the Group's and Company's policy to settle all trade creditors within the normal commercial terms of trade agreed with each supplier.
-The number of days' purchases represented by the Group and Company trade creditors at the year end was 45 (2009: 45).
+It is the Group and Company policy to settle all trade payables within the normal commercial terms of trade agreed with each supplier.
+The number of days' purchases represented by the Group and Company trade payables at the year end was 42 (2011: 42).